-Statement made on 13 December 2011 by Senator James Cowan, Senator Joseph Day, Senator Grant Mitchell, Senator Mobina Jaffer, Senator Joyce Fairbairn (retired), Senator Roméo Dallaire, Senator Jim Munson, Senator Pierre De Bané, Senator Percy Downe, Senator Wilfred Moore, Senator Jane Cordy, Senator Vivienne Poy (retired) and Senator Claudette Tardif
+Statement made on 13 December 2011 by Senator James Cowan, Senator Joseph Day, Senator Grant Mitchell, Senator Mobina Jaffer, Senator Joyce Fairbairn (retired), Senator Roméo Dallaire, Senator Jim Munson, Senator Pierre De Bané (retired), Senator Percy Downe, Senator Wilfred Moore, Senator Jane Cordy, Senator Vivienne Poy (retired) and Senator Claudette Tardif

 Hon.
 James S. Cowan (Leader of the Opposition):

 Honourable senators, Prime Minister Chrétien surprised many Canadians with the appointment of Tommy Banks to the Senate.
 Tommy was a Canadian legend, a jazz musician who had played with hundreds of the great musicians of our time, conducted just about every major professional orchestra across Canada, composed, recorded, and was known from coast to coast, and beyond, as the host of "The Tommy Banks Show" from Edmonton.

 Incidentally, Tommy's status as a Canadian icon became entrenched when on his show he challenged Wayne Gretzky to a game of table hockey and tied.
 I do not know anyone else in this chamber who could have stopped The Great One from winning a hockey game, even if it was on a table.
 Senator Mahovlich, perhaps, but I doubt that many of the rest of us would have even had the temerity to make the suggestion — and live, on national television.